MillieClare/MailOnline/README.md

 Basic automated testing has been implemented in the script.js file.
 I attempted to extract this to a test.js file to be run in node, however node could not recognise jQuery and I couldn't run the test in that environment.
 Instead, I ran the test within script.js and logged the result to the console.

+#### Issues with test implementation
+- Original script.js file is polluted with test JavaScript.
+A solution to this would be to move tests to a seperate file and use node to test in terminal environment.
+- Refactor tests to use a testing framework would give more accurate information about the tests and why tests are failing.
+It will also add more structure to the tests, making the code and test output more readable.

 ### List repositories from the 'nodejs' organisation by name

 The nodejs organisation on Github has 151 repositories.